eGovPDX/portlandor/README.md

 2. On the master branch, run `git pull origin master`.
 This will make sure you have the latest changes from the remote master.
 Optionally, running `git pull -p origin` will prune any local branches not on the remote to help keep your local repo clean.
 3. Use the issue ID from Jira for a new feature branch name to start work: `git checkout -b powr-[ID]` to create and checkout a new branch.
 (We use lowercase for the branch name to help create Pantheon multidev environments correctly.)
 If the branch already exists, you may use `git checkout powr-[ID]` to switch to your branch.
 4. Run `lando latest` at the start of every sprint to update your local database with a copy of the database from Dev.
 5. Run `lando refresh` to refresh your local environment to match master.
+(This runs composer install, drush updb, drush cim, and drush cr.)
 6. You are now ready to develop on your feature branch.

 ### Commit code and push to Github